10 Types of Cane Sugar

 Demerara, Turbinado & “Sugar in the Raw”

 The name Demerara refers to the area of British Guyana in which this type of sugar originated.
 Turbinado simply means “of the turbine,” or centrifuge.
 There is no official definition but it typically describes a sugar similar to Demerara.
+"Sugar in the raw" is a Turbinado style sugar.

 Both Demerara and Turbinado are single crystallization sugars with large, well-formed crystals.
 While in the centrifuge the surface molasses is washed off with steam but the molasses inside each crystal remains intact.
 This results in a dry, free-flowing, pale golden sugar with a mild molasses flavor.
 The larger crystal size makes an excellent sanding sugar for bakery products and brings a smooth flavor and crunch as a topping.